Niels Bohr: Early life and education

-Niels Henrik David Bohr was born on 7 October 1885 in Copenhagen, Denmark, the second of 3 children of Christian Bohr, Professor of Physiology at the University of Copenhagen, and Ellen Adler, the daughter of Danish Jewish banker David Baruch Adler.
+Niels Henrik David Bohr was born on 7 October 1885 in Copenhagen, the second of three children of Christian Bohr, Professor of Physiology at the University of Copenhagen, and Ellen Adler, the daughter of Danish Jewish banker David Baruch Adler.
 He had an elder sister, Jenny, and a younger brother Harald.
 Jenny became a teacher, while Harald became a mathematician and footballer who played for the Danish national team at the 1908 Summer Olympics in London.
 Niels was a passionate footballer as well, and the two brothers played several matches for the Copenhagen-based Akademisk Boldklub (Academic Football Club), with Niels as goalkeeper.

 Bohr was educated at Gammelholm Latin School, starting when he was seven.
 In 1903, Bohr enrolled as an undergraduate at the University of Copenhagen.
 His major was physics, which he studied under Christian Christiansen, the university's only professor of physics at that time.
 He also studied astronomy and mathematics under Thorvald Thiele, and philosophy under Harald Høffding, a friend of his father.